farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - DANGER TRACKS are used for escalating threats like a group of guards that is about to be alerted by your presence, or the time left until a bomb explodes.

 > ### Fibonacci Sequence
 >
 > The number of boxes for `TRACKS` aren’t arbitrary.
 They follow the Fibonacci Sequence (1, 1, 2, 3, 5, 8, 13, 21, etc) where each number is the sum of the two preceding ones.
 >
 > The reason for this is that according to Weber’s Law, the difference we can identify between objects is given by a percentage.
 If that percentage is too low, differentiating two things becomes harder.
 >
-> By making each `TRACK` size around 60% bigger than the previous one, deciding each one to use becomes a easier.
+> By making each `TRACK` size around 60% bigger than the previous one, deciding each one to use becomes easier.
 Doing this speeds up the game and keeps the group focused on what is important; the fiction.

 ## Checks

 When a player character tries to do something risky, we make a `CHECK` to determine how it plays out.
 If what the PC is trying to accomplish is something we would just expect them to do, there is no need for a `CHECK`.
 The GM just narrates what happens, and the story moves forward.

 To make a `CHECK`, you assemble a pool of six sided dice to try to beat an opposed pool assembled by the GM.

 First, you need to agree with the GM on which of the `12 ACTIONS` is being used.

 Once that is done, the GM prepares a `RISK POOL` while the player prepares their `ACTION POOL`.

-### Gm’S Risk Pool

-To build a `RISK POOL`, the GM looks at the fiction and evaluates the risk tied to the action and runs their decision with the rest of the group to make sure everyone agrees.

-- For a risky action, use 1d6.
-- For a desperate action, use 2d6.
-- For a hopeless action, use 3d6.

 ### Player's Action Pool